 TREC is hosting board and committee meetings via conference call or video conferencing.
 Please contact your TREC staff liaison for more information.

-During the plan’s initial phase, state parks, restaurants, movie theaters, libraries, museums, and malls were allowed to reopen at 25 percent capacity beginning May 1.
-Abbott also loosened restrictions on surgeries at medical facilities and allowed product deliveries and to-go services at retail facilities to begin.
+Under the initial phase of Abbott’s reopening plan, state parks, restaurants, movie theaters, libraries, museums, and malls were allowed to reopen at 25 percent capacity beginning May 1.
+Abbott also loosened restrictions on surgical procedures as medical facilities and allowed for product deliveries and to-go services at retail stores.

-On Monday, May 18, Abbott announced that child care facilities may reopen immediately, while bars may reopen at 25 percent capacity and restaurants may open to 50 percent capacity beginning Friday, May 22.
-Certain sporting events may also take place without fans in attendance at the end of the month.
+On May 18, Abbott announced that child care facilities and gyms may reopen, while bars may reopen at 25 percent capacity and restaurants may open to 50 percent capacity beginning Friday, May 22.
+Bowling alleys, bingo balls, skating rinks, rodeos, zoos, and aquariums were also permitted to open.
+Sporting events were allowed to resume without fans in attendance at the end of May.

 Returning to Work: What You Need to Know